 Students Get Good Insight on What Drives Consumers from IBM 2020 Report

-Undergraduates at Wittenborg University of Applied Sciences recently had the privilege to listen to Jerry J Stam, associate partner of IBM Global Business Services, who gave a fascinating guest lecture on IBM's 2020 report on consumers driving change.
+Undergraduates at WUAS recently had the privilege to listen to Jerry J Stam, associate partner of IBM Global Business Services, who gave a fascinating guest lecture on IBM's 2020 report on consumers driving change.

 At IBM Stam is responsible for innovation, business development and project delivery for (international) retail and wholesale clients, in particular around omnichannel.
 He has over two decades of (consulting) experience in retail.
 He has been working for retailers the world over, including household names like Sainsbury's Hema and Jumbo Supermarkets.

 At Wittenborg his lecture took place within the context of the final-year bachelor's module, Advanced Corporate Strategy.
 In this module students develop for instance an additional understanding on internal and external factors influencing organisations' strategy.